St. Matthew The Apostle

-Zoom link for 10 AM service:
+Youtube link for 10 AM service:

 We gather for worship on Sundays at 10 AM, for the celebration of Holy Eucharist (Mass).
 The service includes organ and vocal music led by a cantor, as well as congregational singing of traditional hymns.
 Music is an integral part of worship at St. Matthew’s and is one of the means by which we enter into the beauty of Holiness, where we listen to the Holy Spirit and experience the grandeur of God.

 Children of all ages are welcome.
 Children attending Sunday School during the service return to the Church in time to receive Holy Communion.
 If you have a little one that needs attention during the service, we offer a sound-proof room with a full view of the church where parents can fully participate in the ongoing service while having the freedom to tend to their children.